Daydreamofpeach/ui-thing/content/3.components/accordion.md

     {
       id: "3",
       value: "3",
-      title: "Is UI Thing optimized for performance?",
+      title: "Is buildit optimized for performance?",
       content:
         "Yes, with tree-shaking, code splitting, and minimal runtime overhead.
 Most components are under 5KB gzipped.", },